Command Line Tools

 bin/cv report capacity | Output cluster summary and detailed capacity information for each worker |

-bin/cv report info | Output cluster and worker node information |
+bin/cv report used | Output used capacity information for each worker |

 2. fs